HarshithAdepu/BB_BounceDash/README.md

    - Scrolling background with parallax effect to improve sense of vertical movement.
    - Add menu transition animations.
    - Implement high score leaderboards.

-## Getting Started
-1. **Prerequisites**: Unity 6, Input System, and DOTween packages.
-2. **Setup**:
-   - Clone the GitHub repository.
-   - Open in Unity 6.
-   - Add "MainMenu" and "GameScene" to build settings.
-3. **Running the Game**:
-   - Start in the "MainMenu" scene.
-   - Click "Play" to load "GameScene".
-   - Use the controls to navigate and collect coins.